 Rebates and Incentives (Vehicles)

-The Massachusetts Offers Rebates for Electric Vehicles (MOR-EV) Program helps residents save money on the cost of the purchase or lease of a qualifying EV.
-Rebates of up to $1,500 depend on type of plug-in electric vehicle (BEV or PHEV) and its total purchase price.
-You can apply for the MOR-EV rebate as soon as you get your car, and rebate are typically issued within 75 days.
+Massachusetts State Rebate.
+For electric vehicles purchased on or after January 1, 2020, the State has reestablished the Massachusetts Offers Rebates for Electric Vehicles (MOR-EV) Program.
+This program helps residents save money on the purchase or lease of a qualifying BEV or PHEV.
+In order to be eligible, the purchase price must be under $50,000.
+Buyers of fully electric vehicles can claim a rebate of $2,500.
+For plug-in hybrids, the vehicle must have a minimum all electric range of 25 miles to qualify for a $1,500 rebate.
+You can apply for the MOR-EV rebate as soon as you get your car, and rebates are typically issued within 75 days.
 Visit the MOR-EV website to learn more fill out your application.

 Federal EV Tax Credit.
 A federal EV tax credit may reduce your net cost to buy or lease an electric vehicle by as much as an additional $7,500.
 Note that the federal EV tax credit is calculated as part of your tax return filing for the year of purchase and therefore is received by you typically between Feb – April of the following year as part of any tax refund you would receive.
 For leased vehicles, the credit is taken by the leasing company and a portion of it passed on to the consumer as a lease cost reduction.